The number of LNG-powered vessels in Russia may increase to 107 by 2035

 River passenger vessel "Chaika" with engines running on liquefied natural gas (LNG)

-The document states that it is necessary to ensure bunkering of vessels operating on LNG for unimpeded passage along the Northern Sea Route.
-To do this, you can create a network of filling stations in key ports (Ust-Luga, St. Petersburg, Murmansk, Arkhangelsk, Vladivostok, Vostochny, Astrakhan and Makhachkala), build bunker vessels for the Arctic, and increase the LNG fleet for inland waterways.
+The document states that it is necessary to ensure bunkering of LNG-powered vessels for unimpeded passage along the Northern Sea Route.
+For this purpose, it is possible to create a network of filling stations in key ports (Ust-Luga, St. Petersburg, Murmansk, Arkhangelsk, Vladivostok, Vostochny, Astrakhan and Makhachkala), build bunker vessels for the Arctic, and increase the LNG fleet for inland waterways.

 Currently, there are only 15 LNG-powered vessels in operation in Russia.
-According to the concept, by 2035 their number may grow to 107 units.
+According to the concept, their number may increase to 107 units by 2035.

-In addition, the Ministry of Industry and Trade of Russia will work on the issue of creating ship repair bases for the maintenance and repair of LNG vessels.
-The department will also consider measures to organize the construction of dry and floating docks with a lifting capacity of up to 80 thousand tons.
+In addition, the Ministry of Industry and Trade of Russia will study the issue of creating ship repair bases for the maintenance and repair of LNG vessels.
+The agency will also consider measures to organize the construction of dry and floating docks with a lifting capacity of up to 80 thousand tons.

 Read more on the topic: